 To these 4Cs, Courbet adds a fifth one: the C of conscience.
 By using laboratory grown diamonds, Courbet embrases an innovative, clean and socially respectful alternative.

-Courbet is only using diamonds with the highest color - D,E or F
+COURBET is only using diamonds with the highest color - D,E, F or G for engagement rings

 As of 0.5 ct, the lab-grown diamonds are laser engraved on the girdle with a serial number preceded by LG for ”laboratory grown” and corresponding to the same number on the certificate delivered by gemological institute.